httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 # IANA Considerations

 This draft currently has no requirements for IANA.
-If the CACHE_DIGEST frame is standardised, it will need to be assigned a frame type.
+If the specification is standardised, the CACHE_DIGEST frame will need to be assigned a frame type and the Cache-Digest header will need to be registered.

 # Security Considerations